yi15922/STA112_soccer_data/proposal/proposal.md

 What makes the most valuable soccer player?
-We wish to explore how performance, physical attributes, and general characteristics of soccer players impact their market value during a season.
-Through visualizations and modeling, we hope to explore which characteristics are more and less determinant of strong performance and market value for a player, and whether patterns exist within goals, assists, age ranges, positions, and more.
-We plan to first minimally use visualizations to discover patterns, and then modeling to develop our central questions of which characteristics of players impact performance and value.
+We wish to explore how performance, physical attributes, and general characteristics of soccer players affect their market value during a season.
+Through visualizations and modeling, we hope to explore each characteristic is correlated to performance and market value for a player, and whether patterns exist within goals, assists, age ranges, positions, and more, among the top footballers.
+We plan to first use visualizations to discover patterns, and then modeling to develop our central questions of which characteristics of players impact performance and value.
 In order to answer our question, we plan to construct a model which predicts the